Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 - Your configuration are stored on your AWS account.
 - Your configuration is encrypted on your AWS account.
 - Qovery can't access to your data.
+- Suppose Qovery stops to run, your applications are not impacted.

 ## FAQ